iamaziz/mini_RAG_LLM/what_is_rag_anyway.md

 ]
 ```

-Using RAG with sample local data
+To use RAG with sample local data

 ```python
 # Create a RAG instance using the provided local data